reflectoring/reflectoring.github.io/_posts/2021-07-31-complete-guide-to-csrf.md

 Let us understand each step in greater detail.

 ### Identifying and Exploring the Vulnerable Website
-Before planning a CSRF attack, the attacker needs to identify pieces of functionality that are of interest for example fund transfers.
+Before planning a CSRF attack, the attacker needs to identify pieces of functionality that are of interest - for example, fund transfers.
 The attacker also needs to know a valid URL in the website, along with the corresponding patterns of valid requests accepted by the URL.

 This URL should cause a state-changing action in the target application.
 Some examples of state-changing actions are:
 - Update account balance
 - Create a customer record
 - Transfer money

 In contrast to state-changing actions, an inquiry does not change any state in the server.
-For example, view user profile, view account balance, etc which do not update anything in the server.
+For example, viewing a user profile or viewing the account balance.

 The attacker also needs to find the right values for the URL parameters.
 Otherwise, the target application might reject the forged request.